January 21, 2013 |

 THE MADE IN AMERICA festival is officially paid for, and Mayor Nutter says taxpayers are off the hook.
 Nutter said concert promoter Live Nation has paid $505,124 to cover the city costs incurred by the Labor Day weekend event outside the Art Museum, featuring rap mogul Jay-Z. That includes a $200,000 security deposit and a payment made Wednesday of $305,124.
 Nutter did not break down exactly what the money covered.
 The contract for the event lists estimated costs for city services at $500,000, with the following split: police, $220,000; Fairmount Park, $120,000; emergency medical services, $90,000; sanitation, $60,000; licenses and inspections, $10,000; and health services, $1,000.

 September 20, 2012 |

-MAYOR NUTTER still hasn't released cost figures for the Made in America concert, but a contract for the Labor Day weekend event states that the promoter is responsible for all city expenses.
-So are taxpayers off the hook for the for-profit concert outside the Art Museum, featuring rap mogul Jay Z, produced by Live Nation and sponsored by Budweiser?
-City officials originally said there would be some "cost sharing. " Mayor Nutter said on Tuesday the full details would be available "shortly.
+MAYOR NUTTER still hasn't released cost figures for the Made in America festival, but a contract for the Labor Day weekend event states that the promoter is responsible for all city expenses.
+So, are taxpayers off the hook for the for-profit concert outside the Art Museum, featuring rap mogul Jay-Z, produced by Live Nation and sponsored by Budweiser?
+City officials originally said that there would be some "cost sharing. " Mayor Nutter said Tuesday that the full details would be available "shortly.